The Sesame Approach to Drama and Movement Therapy

 Dramatherapy sessions are confidential with the focus on the needs and development of the group or the individual client.

-Where: I run a private practice in Craighall Park in Johannesburg.
-I work with both adults and children.
+Where: I work with both adults and children.
 I currently see clients face to face as well as online.

 How: If you are interested in Dramatherapy we would meet for an hour assessment session where we can discuss what you are looking for and whether Dramatherapy can potentially meet your needs.
 We would then decide on whether this medium is for you and contract to a trial period together.